bob123456678/TrainControl/Readme.md

             - Alt+comma/period, Alt+semicolon/colon will now jump to the first/last key mapping page
             - QWERTY/QWERTZ/AZERTY keyboard options moved to the menu bar
             - Increased size of the locomotive notes window
+            - Added page right-click menu option to fill an entire page with unmapped locomotives
     - Autonomy
         - In autonomous operation, individual locomotives can now be paused on demand
         - Fixed bug where deleted/edited locomotives would persist in the autonomy graph UI